revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/JUnit.md

 The first step is to download JUnit 5, the latest version of JUnit ( it would be a file named JUnit.zip).
 We would be required to unzip the distribution file to a directory, `%JUnit_HOME%`.
 Then, we would add JUnit to the classpath.

 Next, we would test the installation.
-This would involve running sample tests (located not in the JUnit.jar file, but the installation directory) distributed with JUnit.
+This would involve running sample tests (located not in the JUnit.jar file, but in the installation directory) distributed with JUnit.
 Lastly, we would confirm that all the tests pass with an “OK” message.
 If they don’t, we would go back and verify whether JUnit.jar is in the classpath.

 </blockquote>
 </details>